 The Death of Sir Richard Lane, and his Request on Behalf of his Son

-Around this time, Lord Keeper Lane fell ill, and seems to have stayed behind briefly, with plans to catch up to the king’s party in France when he recovered.
-It is alluded that this is also when Sir Richard made the request of the new king to make his son, Richard, one of the king’s Grooms of the Royal Bedchamber.
-It might sound a bit silly to our ears, but position Sir Richard had requested for his son was much sought after.
-A Groom of the Royal Bedchamber was a officer of the king’s household, and often a confidante of the king in his personal life.
+According to an account by Jersey diarist Jean Chevalier, around this time, Lord Keeper Lane fell ill, and seems to have stayed behind briefly, with plans to catch up to the king’s party in Holland when he recovered.
+When Sir Richard became severely ill, he wrote to the king with a request that his son (also named Richard) be made one of the king’s Grooms of the Royal Bedchamber.
+This title sounds a bit odd to modern ears, but this was not a servant’s role, and was much sought after.
+A Groom of the Royal Bedchamber was a officer of the king’s household, and often a close confidante of the king in his personal life.
 It was a position of great influence.
 King Charles II granted this request.

-Still ill, but determined to rejoin his king, Sir Richard Lane departed Jersey some days later, but did not make it far.
-He became incapacitated, and was brought to a bed in St. Malo (France) until the Duke of York and Sir George Cartaret ordered him rescued, and brought back to the Elizabeth Castle in Jersey.
+Having attempted to join the king in Holland despite his illness, Richard Lane became incapacitated in St. Malo, France, too sick to travel anywhere.
+Upon hearing of his plight, the Duke of York and Sir George Cartaret issued orders for him to be brought back to the Elizabeth Castle in Jersey.
 Over the next few weeks, Sir Richard wasted away of bladder stones, died, and was buried with great honors in the floor of the Town Church of St. Helier.

 In the chaos of the times, the burial was apparently not recorded in the church records, and the intended memorial over his tomb was forgotten.
 Soon, an account of the funeral in the pages of the local vingtenier’s diary (Jean Chevalier) was the only record of Sir Richard Lane’s passing.